Best daily deals

 Chart showing the isolation performance of the Bose Sport Earbuds.

-Although a little noise is blocked out by the StayHear Max tips, much of it remains audible, which is a good thing for outdoor athletes.
+Although the StayHear Max tips block out some noise, much of it remains audible, which is good for outdoor athletes.

 Isolation performance isn’t excellent, or even good, really.
-It’s clear that Bose prioritizes comfort and stability with its ear tips over blocking out as much external noise as possible.
-This is actually a good thing in the context of workout earbuds because it allows you to remain aware of your surroundings.
-Even if you exercise at the gym instead of outdoors, it’s important to be aware of what your fellow gym mates are doing, and could save you from injury.
+Bose prioritizes comfort and stability with its ear tips over blocking out as much external noise as possible.
+This is a good thing in the context of workout earbuds because they allow you to remain aware of your surroundings.
+Even if you exercise at the gym instead of outdoors, it’s essential to be aware of what your fellow gym mates are doing, as it could save you from injury.
 As the chart shows, this is not the pair of earbuds for blocking out low-frequency sounds like a loud A/C unit at your office.

 How does the Bose Sport Earbuds sound?